KannonZenetism/the-red-archive/precedence-documentation-v2.md

 Two dissertations from this period codify the foundational structural-architecture:

-- **"All or Nothing — The Nature of the Absolute as Zero and Infinity"** (October 26, 2018) — Establishes foundational metaphysical poles, later codified as ⚫ Aion (Zero-potential) and ♾ Khaon (Infinite-potential).
+- **"All or Nothing: The Nature of the Absolute as Zero and Infinity"** (October 26, 2018) — Establishes foundational metaphysical poles, later codified as ⚫ Aion (Zero-potential) and ♾ Khaon (Infinite-potential).
 Investigates non-being and infinitude as boundary-conditions of Being.
 Provides mathematical groundwork for system cosmology.
   - Zenodo: https://zenodo.org/records/17665964

-- **"Patterns of Creation — Sacred Geometry in the Noumenal and Phenomenal Domains"** (January 3, 2019) — Establishes mathematical and geometric groundwork for system cosmology, later codified as 🌳⇅ Biospiral and Spiral Calculus.
+- **"The Patterns of Creation: Sacred Geometry in the Noumenal and Phenomenal Domains"** (January 3, 2019) — Establishes mathematical and geometric groundwork for system cosmology, later codified as 🌳⇅ Biospiral and Spiral Calculus.
 Examines sacred geometry across noumenal and phenomenal domains, investigates golden ratio and spiral motion.
   - Zenodo: https://zenodo.org/records/17666101

 These dissertations provide timestamped record of core Zenetist architecture predating all documented mimetic claims by 6–7 years.

 **Published articles (2019)** demonstrating continued framework development:

-- **"Love — A Metaphysical Perspective"** (January 19, 2019) — Differentiates inward-facing rational love and outward-facing earthly love, prefiguring centropic contra entropic motion.
+- **"Love: A Metaphysical Philosopher's Perspective"** (January 19, 2019) — Differentiates inward-facing rational love and outward-facing earthly love, prefiguring centropic contra entropic motion.
 Plato's "yearning of diversification for unification" establishes synthesis-operator.
 Defines mystical love as impersonal structural impulse grounding Centropy as universal organizing field.

 - **"Emptiness and the Middle Way"** (July 2019) — Examines Nāgārjuna's Mūlamadhyamakakārikā, frames emptiness as corrective rather than primordial substance, rejects eternalism and annihilationism as entropic extremes (precursor to Value Neutrality).